ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

   approval from the team's manager.
 - Disagreements: Any strong objections will pause the process until a consensus is reached.
+- Communication: To foster wider collaboration and possibly offer useful insights, we invite upper management and other adjacent teams to participate in the ADR process by sharing our decisions with them.

 #### Example: Superseding an ADR